An enhanced extriangulated subquotient: Extriangulated categories

 \begin{lemma} \cite[Lem.
 3.32]{NOS22} The following holds for any morphism $\alpha$ in $(\widetilde{\CA},\widetilde{\mathbb{E}},\widetilde{\mathfrak{s}})$. \begin{enumerate}[label=\textup{(\arabic*)}] \item $\alpha$ is an $\widetilde{\mathfrak{s}}$-inflation in $\widetilde{\CA}$ if and only if $\alpha=s\circ Q(f)\circ t$ holds for some $\mathfrak{s}$-inflation $f$ in $\CA$ and isomorphisms $s,t$ in $\widetilde{\CA}$. \item $\beta$ is an $\widetilde{\mathfrak{s}}$-deflation in $\widetilde{\CA}$ if and only if $\beta=s\circ Q(f)\circ t$ holds for some $\mathfrak{s}$-deflation $f$ in $\CA$ and isomorphisms $s,t$ in $\widetilde{\CA}$. \end{enumerate} \end{lemma}

-Next, we are going to review when the pair $(\CA,\CN)$ of an extriangulated category $\CA$ and a subcategory $\CN\sse\CA$ yields an extriangulated localization.
+Next, we review when the pair $(\CA,\CN)$ of an extriangulated category $\CA$ and a subcategory $\CN\sse\CA$ yields an extriangulated localization.
 Note that the kernel of an exact functor $F\colon \CA\to\CB$ in $\ET$ is a thick subcategory in the following sense.

 \begin{definition} A full subcategory $\CN$ of $\CA$ is called a \emph{thick} subcategory if it satisfies the following conditions: \begin{itemize} \item $\CN$ is closed under direct summands and isomorphisms; and \item $\CN$ satisfies $2$-out-of-$3$ for $\mathfrak{s}$-conflations.
 Namely, for any $\mathfrak{s}$-conflation $A\lra B\lra C$, if two of $\{A, B, C\}$ belong to $\CN$, then so does the third. \end{itemize} In addition, a thick subcategory $\CN$ is said to be \emph{biresolving}, if, for any object $C\in\CA$, there exist an $\mathfrak{s}$-inflation $C\to N$ and an $\mathfrak{s}$-deflation $N'\to C$ with $N,N'\in\CN$, cf. \cite[p.~403]{Rum21}. \end{definition}